 Becoming a wound care nurse can be a rewarding career option because the training builds valuable expertise and helps patients heal.
 Wound care is about more than dressing wounds.
 In fact, wound care nurses provide a range of healthcare services to patients dealing with chronic and acute wounds.
-Identifying wound types, selecting treatment plans, and preventing infection are all part of a wound care nurse’s slate of responsibilities.
+Identifying wound types, selecting treatment plans, and preventing infection are all part of a wound care nurse’s responsibilities.

-Step 1: Earn Hands-On Experience
+Step 1: Earn hands-on experience

 Healthcare professionals interested in earning WCC credentials must fulfill at least one of the following experience requirements outlined by the National Alliance of Wound Care and Ostomy (NAWCO):